dennishilk/boringwm/README.md

 BoringWM does **not** aim to be the most configurable or flashy window manager.
 It aims to be **correct**, **boring**, and **reliable**.

+# Branch Concept

+- `boringwm/` – stable main branch
+- `boringwm-dev/` – development branch for new features and experiments
 ---

 ## 🧪 Development vs Target Platforms